Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Try to set money aside or ask friends or relatives to hold money for you.

 Store some belongings with a friend or relative.
-Leave clothing, medications, your Social Security card, a credit card (if possible), citizenship documents, children’s school/medical records, children’s toys, insurance information, copies of birth certificates, money, and other valued personal possessions with them.
+Leave clothing, medications, your Social Security card, a credit card (if possible), and citizenship documents.
+Also leave children’s school/medical records, children’s toys, and insurance information.
+Plus, leave copies of birth certificates, money, and other valued personal possessions with them.

 The Day You Leave